-Brandon Latorre – Founder and Manager of Horticulture
+Brandon Latorre – Founder and Executive Director

 Daniel Couvertier – Head Gardener

 A heartwarming Thank You to Michigan State University’s Department of Entomology for the 2022 Scriber Scholar Award in Butterfly Biology and Conservation.
 Donors J. Mark and Kathleen Scriber helped expand publicly accessible knowledge on Habitat Restoration & Butterfly Conservation, enhance opportunities for community engagement & involvement, and beautify the Potter-Walsh Neighborhood.
-These funds were used to purchase native Plant plugs and seeds, permanent educational plaques, a bench, a Little Free Library, a Peace Pole and so much more!
+These funds were used to purchase native Plant plugs and seeds, permanent educational plaques, a bench, a Little Free Library, a Peace Pole, and so much more!

 If you have any questions, please email wildwondergarden@gmail.com.
 If you want to learn more about or participate in the restoration process, then don’t hesitate to reach out.
 We are always looking for a helping hand!